 \subsection{Reed-Solomon list decoding and noisy polynomial interpolation}

-A Reed-Solomon code is determined by evaluating a polynomial $w(z) \in \FF_q[z]$ of degree at most $\ell$ at a collection of points $(x_1, \ldots, x_n)$ to obtain a codeword $(w(x_1), \ldots, w(x_n))$.
-In the Reed-Solomon decoding problem, we are provided with $(y_1, \ldots, y_n)$, where at most $e$ values have changed, and we want to recover $w(z)$ by finding a polynomial of degree at most $\ell$ that fits at least $n-e$ points $(x_i,y_i)$.
-Guruswami and Sudan \cite{guruswami-sudan} showed how to correct $e<n-\sqrt{n\ell}$ errors by providing a list of all possible decodings.
+A Reed-Solomon code is determined by evaluating a polynomial $w(z) \in \FF_q[z]$ of degree at most $\ell$ at a collection of distinct points $(x_1, \ldots, x_n)$ to obtain a codeword $(w(x_1), \ldots, w(x_n))$.
+In the Reed-Solomon decoding problem, we are provided with $(y_1, \ldots, y_n)$, where at most $e$ entries in the codeword have changed, and we wish to recover $w(z)$ by finding a polynomial of degree at most $\ell$ that fits at least $n-e$ points $(x_i,y_i)$.
+Guruswami and Sudan \cite{guruswami-sudan} showed how to correct up to $e=n-\sqrt{n\ell}$ errors by providing a list of all possible decodings.

-A related problem is that of noisy polynomial interpolation, where at each location $x_i$ a set $\{y_{i1}, \ldots, y_{id} \}$ of values is specified, and the goal is to find a low-degree polynomial passing through a point from each set.
+In the noisy polynomial interpolation problem, at each $x_i$ a set $\{y_{i1}, \ldots, y_{id} \}$ of values is specified, and the goal is to find a low-degree polynomial passing through a point from each set.
 This problem has been proposed as a cryptographic primitive, for example by Naor and Pinkas \cite{naor-pinkas}, and studied by Bleichenbacher and Nguyen \cite{bleichenbacher-nguyen}.

-We can use Theorem \ref{theorem:polycop} to solve both problems, and in particular recover the exact decoding rates of Guruswami-Sudan.
+We can use Theorem \ref{theorem:polycop} to solve both problems, and in particular recover the exact decoding rates of Guruswami and Sudan.
 The input to our problem is a collection of points

 We set $p(z) = \prod_i (z-x_i)$, and we define a monic polynomial $f(x)$ of degree $d$ in $x$ by